jlacar/jlacar.github.io/refactoring/all-i-needed-to-start-refactoring.md

 Code-wise, it means that there's always something off or not-quite-right with our initial cut, or cuts, of the code and design.

-This is because when we start, we naturally don't much about what the design _should_ be until we've actually written something down and see that it's _not_ as good as we thought it would be.
+This is because when we start, we naturally don't know much about what the design _should_ be until we've actually written something down and see all its gory details.
+We have to actually see it as code to discern that it's _not_ as good as we thought it would be.

 I'm sure if you had a chance to flip through one of your old coloring books from kindergarten, you'd chuckle at how crude and unrefined your motor skills and sense of art were back then.